oguri/glafic2/samples/README.md

-# sample files for glafic ver.
-2
+# sample files for glafic version 2

 Here are a few examples of how the code works.
 Note that these examples may require some input files which are also located here - so please run them right in this directory!
 Note that the example input files are updated (including `.dat` and `.fits` files) so they are not exactly same as those in version 1.